Euro zone shares set for biggest weekly fall this year with Greece in focus

 By Alistair Smout and Liisa Tuhkanen

-LONDON, July 3 A top euro zone share index was set for its biggest weekly fall this year on Friday, with many investors focusing on a crucial vote in Greece over its debt negotiations at the weekend.
+LONDON, July 3 A top euro zone share index was set for its biggest weekly fall this year on Friday, with focus on a crucial vote in Greece over its debt negotiations at the weekend.

-The euro zone Euro STOXX 50 index was on track for its worst week since December.
-The index was down 0.3 percent at 3,451 points, marking a weekly fall of around 4.4 percent since last Friday.
+The euro zone Euro STOXX 50 was on track for its worst week since December, down 4.2 percent since last Friday's close, and flat on the day at 3,463.57.

-The FTSEurofirst 300 slipped 0.2 percent, also set for its biggest weekly fall since late April, while Germany's DAX equity index was flat.
+The FTSEurofirst 300 was also steady at 1,527.32 points by 0801 GMT, down 3 percent for the week and set for its biggest weekly fall since late April.

-European stock markets have been hit by concerns over mounting tensions between Greece and its international creditors since the government in Athens announced a surprise referendum on the terms of a new bailout programme.
+The market has been hit by concern over mounting tensions between Greece and its international creditors since the government in Athens announced a surprise referendum over its bailout programme.

-Ahead of Sunday's vote -- which could determine the country's future in the euro zone -- the two campaigns are finely balanced, with "Yes" supporters of the bailout terms taking a slight lead in the latest poll.
+Set to take place on Sunday, the two campaigns are finely balanced, with the Yes campaign in favour of the bailout taking a slight lead in the latest poll.

-Peter Oppenheimer, chief global strategist at Goldman Sachs, said a worst-case scenario in case the Greeks voted "No" to the bailout programme could see the Euro STOXX fall some 10 percent to 3,150 points.

-"Our clients are certainly not panicking, but they're generally holding back from taking up new positions," added Rupert Baker, equity sales executive at Mirabaud Securities.
+"The renewed focus on Greece and the uncertainty about the implications of an exit have once again become a dominant driver in the market," Peter Oppenheimer, Chief Global Strategist at Goldman Sachs, said in a note.

+"The worst-case downside in the equity market in Europe on a 'No' vote is a move to around 3150 on SX5E (around 10 percent)."

+Italian blue chips outperformed, up 0.2 percent after PMI survey data beat expectations.
+French, German and euro zone PMI readings also confirmed private sector growth.

-Banks were also in the spotlight, with Royal Bank of Scotland declining by 1.9 percent after news that the state-backed British bank may need to pay $13 billion to settle claims it misled investors in mortgage-backed securities, according to documents filed in a U.S. court.
+Banks were in the spotlight, with Royal Bank of Scotland down 1.5 percent, a top faller after news that the state-backed British bank may need to pay $13 billion to settle claims it misled investors in mortgage-backed securities, according to documents filed in a U.S. court.

 Europe bourses in 2015: link.reuters.com/pap87v